 Breadcrumbs play an important role in this type of setup.
 Each individual item should link back to the nearest category.
 This shows Google the structure of your site but it also enforces the authority of the category page for the topic.

 Google recently announced some mobile URL changes.
 Because of these changes, it’s also useful if your site’s URL structure contains the category.
 But beware: don’t change your URL structure if you have an existing site.
 The “cost” of redirecting all those URLs outweighs the benefits of changing the structure.
-It’s far wiser to just use the breadcrumbs functionality that our WordPress SEO plugin offers.
+It’s far wiser to just use the breadcrumbs functionality that our Yoast SEO plugin offers.